Jaguar F-Type review

 Jaguar has amassed huge experience building aluminium chassis, and both the V6 and V8 engines incorporate elements from the company's other models.
 As the F-Type only seats two people, there's room for a pair of fixed rollover hoops, and it's the most rigid open-top car Jaguar has ever made.

-Two-stage stability control is standard across the range, ensuring even inexperienced drivers won't be caught out by the powerful F-Type in adverse conditions.
+Two-stage stability control is standard across the range, ensuring even inexperienced drivers won't be caught out by the powerful rear-drive F-Types in adverse conditions.
 The V6 S adds a mechanical limited-slip differential (LSD) for even better grip, and the V8 S goes one better with an advanced electronically controlled diff.
+The torque-on-demand four-wheel drive system on AWD cars works brilliantly to flatter drivers and provide secure access to all that power.

 Stopping power isn't a problem either: the V8 S boasts the largest brake discs ever fitted to a production Jaguar.
 As with luxury items, though, some of the advanced active safety kit on the F-Type is optional: this includes the blind-spot warning system and reversing camera.